Stand-Up Comedian

 Is being referred to as "a comic's comic" a compliment or not?
 I'm sure it's meant as one, but I'd also venture a guess that Dave Attell would trade that feather in his cap for Carlos Mencia's money any day.

-Asked by oogly about 11 years ago
+Asked by oogly over 11 years ago

 Tough question to answer.
 Carlos is definitely not a comics comic but I'm sure he sleeps just fine at night.
 Dave Attell has made a pretty good living doing comedy as well.
 I can say that its nice when other comics appreciate and enjoy your comedy, I always take pride in that, if I see a bunch of comics watching me.
 But that being said, it doesn't help me get booked or make more money, it probably only get me on their shitty podcast or something.